Uberi/University-Notes/PHIL110A/PHIL110A.md

 Popper has a better idea - **falsificationism**.
 According to this method, scientists should not be trying to find evidence tht proves their theory right.
 Instead, they should try to prove the theory wrong.

+A hypothesis is **scientific** if and only if it can be falsified.

 The test involves imagining figuring out what could potentially make it false.

-We first figure out what the theory predicts: "if all geese are jerks, then the geese in North Carolina should be jerks".
+We first figure out what the hypothesis predicts: "if all geese are jerks, then the geese in North Carolina should be jerks".

 We assume this implication is true.